 \subsection{Wages and Employment}

-In Figure \ref{fig:exposure_final}, we present the exposure intensity across the economy.
-The first plot displays exposure in terms of occupations, while the second plot shows exposure in terms of total workers.
-Each point on the graph represents the estimated percentage of workers (and occupations) on the y-axis with an exposure level ($\alpha$, $\beta$, and $\zeta$) and the point's y-axis value represents the share of all US occupations with that share of tasks exposed.
-For example, human annotators determined that 2.4\% of workers are $\alpha_{50}$-exposed, 18.6\% are $\beta_{50}$-exposed, and 49.6\% are $\zeta_{50}$-exposed, where the threshold of 50\% comes from the x-axis and the percentage of workers comes from the y axis in the right plot of Figure 2.
+In Figure \ref{fig:exposure_final}, we present exposure intensity across the economy.
+Each point on the plot displays occupational exposure, where the point's x-axis value represents the share of an occupation's tasks that are exposed (at each level $\alpha$, $\beta$, and $\zeta$) and the point's y-axis value represents the share of all US occupations with that share of tasks exposed.
+For example, human annotators determined that 2.3\% of occupations are $\alpha_{50}$-exposed, 21.6\% are $\beta_{50}$-exposed, and 47.3\% are $\zeta_{50}$-exposed, where the threshold of 50\% comes from the x-axis and the percentage of occupations comes from the y axis.
 At any given point on the x-axis, the vertical distance between the $\alpha$ and the $\zeta$ represents the exposure potential attributable to tools and applications beyond direct exposure to LLMs.
-The distribution of exposure is similar for both workers and occupations, suggesting that worker concentration in occupations does not have a strong correlation with occupational exposure to LLMs or LLM-powered software.
+All tasks within an occupation in this figure are given equal weight.

 Aggregated at the occupation level, human and GPT-4 annotations exhibit qualitative similarities and tend to correlate, as demonstrated in Figure \ref{binscatters}.
 Human annotations estimate marginally lower exposure for high-wage occupations compared to GPT-4 annotations.
 While there are numerous low-wage occupations with high exposure and high-wage occupations with low exposure, the overall trend in the binscatter plot reveals that higher wages are associated with increased exposure to LLMs.\footnote{In aggregating tasks to the occupation-level, we assign half the weight to O*NET supplemental tasks as we do for core tasks.}

 The potential exposure to LLMs seems to have little correlation with current employment levels.
 In Figure \ref{binscatters}, both human and GPT-4 ratings of overall exposure are aggregated to the occupation-level (y-axis) and compared with the log of total employment (x-axis).
 Neither plot reveals significant differences in LLM exposure across varying employment levels.